barrc/SWC/README.md

 # SWC
 The project requires IntelliJ IDEA.
-It was tested on 2017 Ultimate Edition Import project to IDEA by selecting File->New Project from Version control Install Maven locally
+It was tested on 2017 Ultimate Edition<br>
+Import project to IDEA by selecting File->New Project from Version control Install Maven locally
 Install JDK 1.8